 Head to the markets at King Street for French-themed stalls alongside one of the city’s top Italian delis (whether there’s an ongoing rivalry is yet to be confirmed).
 Then, mosey over to New Cathedral Street to get your shop on; between the fashion and skincare products, you might even knock out your Christmas shopping in one.
 You'll find the Skate Manchester ice rink over in Cathedral Gardens - the festivities here last up until January 2, 2024.

-You’ll find a seriously good imitation of a Christmas in Germany in the most unlikely of places.
-Birmingham claims its Frankfurt Christmas Market is the “largest authentic German Christmas market outside of Germany or Austria”, and it goes all out to live up to the title, serving up schnitzels and bratwurst paired with Weissbier and glühwein, and selling delicate handmade Christmas decorations, toys and more.
+You’ll find a seriously good imitation of Christmas in Germany in the most unlikely of places.
+Birmingham claims its Frankfurt Christmas Market is the “largest authentic German Christmas market outside of Germany or Austria”, and it lives up to the title, serving up schnitzels and bratwurst paired with Weissbier and glühwein, and selling delicate handmade Christmas decorations, toys and more.

 The stalls themselves are a merry mingling of tradition and kitsch.
 Between the twinkling lights and snow-draped rooftops, there’s larger-than-life Santas, giant inflatable snowmen and an animated singing moose on the roof of one of the bars.
 Prost indeed!

-This year’s star of Edinburgh’s Christmas celebrations?
-The Lidl-sponsored ice rink that’s landed on George St after a three-year hiatus.
-It joins the usual line-up of festive fun: there’s mulled Irn Bru and hot chocolate at the East Princes Street Gardens market, the Forth 1 Big Wheel with views over the fairy-light-laden Scottish capital and Santa’s Grotto in the West Princes Street Gardens.
+The star of Edinburgh’s Christmas celebrations?
+The spectacular alpine ice rink that’s takes over George St. It joins the usual line-up of festive fun: there’s mulled Irn Bru and hot chocolate at the East Princes Street Gardens market, the Forth 1 Big Wheel with views over the Scottish capital and Santa’s Grotto in the West Princes Street Gardens.

 Once you’re all shopped out, head over to Chester Cathedral for the Christmas Tree Festival.
-The display, which will stick around until January 4, 2022, brings more than 50 sparkling Christmas trees into the cathedral - making for a totally unique way to see this historic building.
+The display, which will stick around until January 7, brings more than 90 sparkling Christmas trees into the cathedral, making for a totally unique way to see this historic building.

-For unique gifts, you can’t go past York’s St Nicholas Fair – think alcoholic tea, leather tankards and medieval-style pouring jugs, handmade fountain pens and dried fruit Christmas decorations.
-Pick up a mulled wine or hot chocolate then wander from the Parliament St stalls over to the photogenic Shambles, where you can continue the spending spree on the indie-shop-filled street.
+For unique gifts, you can’t go past York’s St Nicholas Fair – think alcoholic tea, leather tankards and medieval-style jugs, handmade fountain pens, and dried fruit Christmas decorations.
+Pick up a mulled wine or hot chocolate then wander from the Parliament St stalls over to the photogenic Shambles, where you can continue browsing a string of indie shops.

 If you have time, you can also embrace the Christmas spirit at Yorkshire’s Winter Wonderland, around a 20-minute drive away at the York Designer Outlet.
 Part outdoor ice rink, part vintage funfair – and with an alpine chalet thrown in for good measure – Winter Wonderland is all about family-friendly fun.
 Forget everything you know about driving on the Dodgems, spin through the sky on the Chair-o-Plane or win a prize on the Hook-a-Duck.

 For stocking fillers, make a beeline for the quaint chalets at Old Market Square.
-Here, you’ll also find Nottingham’s 18m (60ft) Christmas tree, an 32m (105ft) observation wheel and a traditional Helter Skelter.
+Here, you’ll also find Nottingham’s 18m (60ft) Christmas tree, a 60m (196ft) observation wheel and a traditional Helter Skelter.
 Trinity Square’s Winter Village is the quieter option; grab a hot drink from the bar, retreat to one of the wintry igloos and just enjoy this magical time of year.